Algorithmic accountability for the public sector

 You can also read about this project on the AI Now Medium.

-Project Leads: Jenny Brennan is a Senior Researcher at the Ada Lovelace Institute, Tonu Basu is the Deputy Director of Thematic Policy Areas at the Open Government Partnership, Amba Kak is the Director of Global Policy & Programs at the AI Now Institute at New York University.
+Project Leads: At the time of publication Jenny Brennan was a Senior Researcher at the Ada Lovelace Institute, Tonu Basu is the Deputy Director of Thematic Policy Areas at the Open Government Partnership, Amba Kak is the Director of Global Policy & Programs at the AI Now Institute at New York University.

 Lead Researcher: Divij Joshi is a lawyer and researcher interested in the social, political and regulatory implications of emerging technologies and their intersections with human values.